What you need to know and do to vote, regardless of your situation.

 Élections Québec wants to make voting accessible to everyone.
 We provide options that may make it easier for you to vote or meet your specific needs.Voting accessibility

-We are implementing several measures to make voting more accessible to everyone.Who to vote for?
+We are implementing several measures to make voting more accessible to everyone.Candidates

 List of all candidates for the current elections.Making sure your name is on the list of electors